Narcissism the Buzz Word

 Public perception of what is Narcissism now days is flying openly across the media, the internet and dinner parties, however, what makes a Narcissist to be called one?
 Or even have you ever being addressed with "you must be a Narcissist!"
 Public awareness of self-absorption and ego tripping is the synonym of Narcissism, and quite rightly to be on the receiving end of such an accusation leaves you feeling doubting yourself, or at least reacting in defensiveness.

 But what does ever warrant to be a Narcissist or at least to show tendencies of Narcissism?
-Fundamentally an individual with a narcissistic personality disorder shows a profound lack of empathy, lacks the ability to be accountable for their actions and being self-reflective, whereby emotional intelligence is another missing component of their personality treats.
+Fundamentally an individual with a Narcissistic Personality Disorder shows a profound lack of empathy, lacks the ability to be accountable for their actions and being self-reflective, emotional intelligence is another missing component of their personality treats.

-And then of course we have Narcissistic Parents, the most toxic relationships on hearth!
+Narcissistic Parents, the most toxic relationships on hearth!
 As a child's self-esteem undermined, their independence grows, and with it their need to believe their parents are there to protect and provide.
-Not matter how toxic your parents might be, you still have a need to deify them, even when you realise that your mother was wrong to beat you, you may still believe she was justified.
+Not matter how toxic your parents might be, you still have a need to deify them, even when you realise that your mother was wrong to hit you, you may still believe she was justified.
 Intellectual understanding is not enough to convince your emotional state that you were NOT responsible.
 On this very topic I have written a blog under Harmful Parents, do look at it.

 Bereavement and more